Skanderbeg: Second siege of Krujë and its aftermath

 In 1466, on his return trip to Istanbul, Mehmed II expatriated Dorotheos, the Archbishop of Ohrid and his clerks and boyars because of their anti-Ottoman activities and collaboration with rebels from Albania during Skanderbeg's rebellion.

 Skanderbeg spent the following winter of 1466–67 in Italy, of which several weeks were spent in Rome trying to persuade Pope Paul II to give him money.
 At one point, he was unable to pay for his hotel bill, and he commented bitterly that he should be fighting against the Church rather than the Ottomans.
 Only when Skanderbeg left for Naples did Pope Paul II give him 2,300 ducats.
 The court of Naples, whose policy in the Balkans hinged on Skanderbeg's resistance, was more generous with money, armaments, and supplies.
 However, it is probably better to say that Skanderbeg financed and equipped his troops largely from local resources, richly supplemented by Ottoman booty.
 It is safe to say that the papacy was generous with praise and encouragement, but its financial subsidies were limited.
-It is possible that the Curia only provided to Skanderbeg 20,000 ducats in all, which could have paid the wages of 20 men over the whole period of conflict.
+It is possible that the Curia only provided Skanderbeg 20,000 ducats in all, which could have paid the wages of 20 men over the whole period of conflict.

 Second Siege of Krujë 1466–67 – The Albanian-Venetian force under Skanderbeg successfully repelled the siege led by Mehmed II and Ballaban Pasha.

 However, on his return he allied with Lekë Dukagjini, and together on 19 April 1467, they first attacked and defeated, in the Krrabë region, the Ottoman reinforcements commanded by Yonuz, Ballaban's brother.
 Yonuz himself and his son, Haydar were taken prisoner.
 Four days later, on 23 April 1467, they attacked the Ottoman forces laying siege to Krujë.
 The second siege of Krujë was eventually broken, resulting in the death of Ballaban Pasha by an Albanian arquebusier named George Aleksi.